RubensCarvalhoRocha/control-flow-if/README.md

-# Making decisions in the template: ControlFlowIf with @if and ControlFlowSwitch with @switch
+# ControlFlowIf: Template Conditions with @if and @switch

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.3.